zx80/proxy-pattern-pool/docs/DISCUSSION.md

 read of the GIL is… _data science_.
 This tells something.
 In the past, people interested in parallelism, i.e. performance, say myself, would probably just turn away from this quite slow language.
-People from the networking www world would be satisfied with the adhoc asynchronous model, and/or just create many processes because in this context the need to communicate between active workers is limited.
+People from the www world would be satisfied with the adhoc asynchronous model despite its source code impact, and/or just create many processes because in this context the need to communicate between active workers is limited.
 Now come the data scientist, who is not that interested in programming, is happy with Python and its ecosystem, in particular with the various ML libraries